 There’s a pretty devoted group of fans of the BMW R 1200 C over at chromeheads.org.
 It’s an old website (it may even show up as an “insecure connection”), populated by older people.
 I liked the thread about colour options for example.

-In May 2023, BMW announced the R 12 nineT for the 2024 model year.
-They’ll release more information later in the year, but it’s clearly positioned somewhere between the nineT and the old R 1200 C.
+In May 2023, BMW announced the R 12 nineT for the 2024 model year, and later announced the R 12 cruiser.
+The R 12 is positioned between the nineT and the old R 1200 C.